 - Optionally, you can filter the log by Attributed Partners, Countries, Device ID, and Device Type.
 For event logs, you can also filter by specific events, and for conversion logs, you can filter by conversion type.
 We recommend filtering the log as much as possible to avoid going over the record limit.

 - Select Export Log.

-- The date range is limited to up to 90 days back for Singular customers.
+- The date range is limited to up to the beginning of last month for Singular customers.
 For options available to Singular partners, see Using the Partner Portal: Export Logs.

 - The export is limited to 5M records per request.